15 Hours / 15 CEs

 • Intended Audience

 This training is intended for clinicians who assess youth at risk for violence or general offending, with a focus on those specializing in forensic or juvenile justice mental health.
-The program emphasizes the use of structured risk assessment tools (such as the SAVRY) and evidence-based frameworks (like risk-need-responsivity) to support informed decision-making and effective treatment planning for adolescents.
-It is relevant for professionals who conduct evaluations and provide intervention recommendations for justice-involved youth.
+The program emphasizes the use of structured risk assessment tools, such as the SAVRY, and evidence-based frameworks like risk-need-responsivity to support informed decision-making and effective treatment planning for adolescents.
+It is relevant for professionals whose roles involve evaluating youth and providing intervention recommendations within the context of justice-involved or at-risk populations.

 • Experience Level